Falme/falme-docs/content/docs/cybersecurity/ctfs/picoctf/low-level-binary-intro/warmup.md

 ![Image description](/images/low-level-binary-intro-warmup/1.jpg)

-As it says in the webpage : "Playlists are collections of challenges, sometimes with readings or games, that are curated to help students learn a particular topic."
+As it says in the webpage: "Playlists are collections of challenges, sometimes with readings or games, that are curated to help students learn a particular topic."

 So I'll start with <a href='https://play.picoctf.org/playlists/2' target='_blank'>"Low Level Binary Intro"</a>, that can be helpful with my current job (Game Development).